High Speed Jet

-HSC High Speed Jet is a 74 m ocean-going catamaran built in 1990 by Incat for Hoverspeed and currently owned by Seajets.
+High Speed Jet is a 74 m ocean-going catamaran built in 1990 by Incat for Hoverspeed and currently owned by Seajets.
 In 1990, as Hoverspeed Great Britain, she took the Hales Trophy for the fastest eastbound transatlantic journey, making the run, without passengers, in three days, seven hours and fifty-four minutes, averaging 36.6 kn.

 History

 The ship's previous names were: Hoverspeed Great Britain (1990–2004), Emeraude GB (2004–2005), and Speedrunner 1 (2005–2008, when she sailed the Mediterranean Sea for Sea Containers and Aegean Speed Lines.)
 Sea Runner (2008–2011) and Cosmos Jet (2011–2015, when she first began operating for Seajets).

 She entered service on the Portsmouth to Cherbourg route on 12 July 1990 operating three round trips per day.
 HSC Hoverspeed Great Britain was replaced on the cross-channel route by MDV 1200 class ferries Superseacat One and Superseacat Two.